To set the value, apply any of the following approaches:

 inputelement is actually not present in the data of the component and the ComboBox does not recognize it.
 To handle such issues, map the incoming data so that it contains regular whitespaces only.

 When binding the ComboBox, the component provides options for:

-- Using object values
+- Using complex values (objects)